KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 #### Don't: Clutter the space

-Dense content can be distracting and overwhelming, especially during a meeting.
+Dense or overly structured content can be distracting and overwhelming, especially during a meeting.

    :::column-end:::
 :::row-end:::